NourSaf/Pixelmaps-and-Pixeldata-/README.md

 and control them using p5.js libraries to achive a certain goal.

 This is the documentation of my project
-Course name: Pixelmaps and Pixeldata, Methoden Labor
+Course name: Pixelmaps and Pixeldata, Methoden Labor <br>
 Class: Information-design
 Supervisor: Robin Coenen
 Student: Nour Al Safadi